Umuzi-org/ACN-syllabus/content/topics/reopening-pull-request/_index.md

 ## Do not click Compare & pull request

-After committing and pushing your changes and you are ready to get reviewed again, do not click on `Compare and pull request`.
+After committing and pushing your changes and you are ready to get reviewed again, do not click on `Compare & pull request`.
 If you do this a new Pull request will be created and feedback comments will be lost.

 ![](compare&pr.png)